Vanilla - Beans - Extract - Paste - Essence

-Vanilla is a flavour extracted from vanilla beans of the only edible fruit bearing orchid out of about 25000 orchid species.
-It is the most expensive spice next to saffron and the most popular flavoring.
+Vanilla is a flavour extracted from vanilla beans of the only edible fruit-bearing orchid out of about 25000 orchid species.
+It is the most expensive spice next to saffron and the most popular flavouring.

-Vanilla flavor can also be synthetically made.
-It is used to flavor foods and beverages and to impart vanilla fragrance to cosmetics.
+Vanilla flavour can also be synthetically made.
+It is used to flavour foods and beverages and to impart vanilla fragrance to cosmetics.

 Vanilla is native to the tropical rain forests of Central America and today it is cultivated in other tropical regions of the world as well.

 Most, about 75%, of the vanilla comes from Madagascar, Reunion, and Indonesia and the rest from Mexico, Tahiti, West Indies and some other countries.

 Vanilla in the days of yore was used both as a foodstuff and as currency.

 The vanilla plant is a vine, a climber, that reaches up to 30 feet in height.
 It, therefore, needs support in the form of a tree or pole or anything else.